Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Physics.md

 [CollisionData.h](../../Learning2DEngine/Learning2DEngine/Physics/CollisionData.h)

 ### Description:
-It contains, that there was a collision or not.
-If yes, it has the collider edges, where they are collide.
+It contains, that there was a collision or not if yes, it has the collider edges, where they are collide.
 It is used by `CollisionChecker` and the checker will create `Collision` for collided objects.